leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 What is the right price?
 This is a complicated question.
 A common feature of IPOs is that stock will be pre-sold to professional investors at one price, say $10, and then start trading on the open market post IPO at a premium, say $20.
 This [IPO pop](https://pitchbook.com/news/articles/understanding-the-ipo-markets-pop-culture "IPO") has been criticised by [VCs such as Bill Gurley,](https://markets.businessinsider.com/news/stocks/slacks-direct-listing-bill-gurley-says-startups-call-morgan-stanley-2019-6-1028298641 "Bill") who say this inefficiency is a money transfer from private investors (VCs like Bill) to public investors who got shares during the IPO process \[25\].

 I agree there is inefficiency in pricing, but most companies prefer underpricing resulting in the stock trading up, rather than overpricing and the stock trading down.
 If we blame bankers for underpricing, we should applaud them for overpricing and getting the most amount of money for the company.
 I don't see anyone doing that, understandably.

 Companies seem willing to trade off the inefficiency for better morale.
+Sure you could have gotten $20 at the open and then have the stock trade flat, but the pop from $10 to $20 does (irrationally) make people happier.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/IPO v direct listing blame.png)